fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 an SDP media description ("m=" line) with a "UDP/DTLS/SCTP" protocol identifier (defined in {{RFC8841}}) and the &lt;fmt&gt; parameter value of 'webrtc-datachannel' (defined in {{?RFC8832}}).

+NOTE: This specification only defines the usage of the SDP "sctp-init" attribute when associated with an "m=" line containing one of the following proto values: "UDP/DTLS/SCTP" or "TCP/DTLS/SCTP".
+Usage of the attribute with other proto values needs to be defined in a separate specification.

 An example follows, see {{example}} for the full SDP exchange:

 ~~~